Herb Roasted Turkey Breast is perfect for a weeknight dinner, or a smaller holiday meal. It also works really great for roast turkey sandwiches!

 You can find turkey breast in the meat department of the grocery store.
-It should be attached to the bone (and often the backbone, too) and looks like a giant chicken breast.
+Sometimes it’s packaged with other portions, like legs and wings, and sometimes you can find just the breast.
+It’s usually attached to the bone and looks like a giant chicken breast.
+If you find a boneless Turkey Breast, that works great, too.
 I’ve written this recipe for 1 breast, about 3 pounds, but you can certainly do more than that at at time.
+You could also include the other turkey portions if you purchased that way.
 If you’re serving a crowd, you can fit 2 or more in a roasting pan and just double or triple the herb mixture.

-You don’t have to brine a turkey breast, but honestly, it makes a difference in the final product.
+You don’t have to brine a turkey breast, it’s totally optional.
+I do feel it makes a difference in the final product.
 Brined meat comes out juicier and more tender.
 Turkey breast only really needs an hour or so.
 To make a simple brine, just combine water and salt.
 You can adjust the amount so you have enough to cover the turkey.
 There are all sorts of fancy brines, and you can certainly use any of those, but since we’re putting so much flavor ON the actual meat, I’m just sticking with the easy basic brine mix of salt and water.
 You can really make as much as you need, using the ratio of 1 tablespoon salt for every 1 cup of water.

-In the mean time, you can prepare the flavor we’re going to rub all over this thing.
+While your turkey is brining, you can prepare the garlic herb butter mixture.
 I use a combo of olive oil and butter, along with some lemon zest, garlic, and fresh herbs.
 You can usually find these little packs of herbs in the produce section of the grocery store that have all 3 of the ones you need: rosemary, sage, and thyme.

 While your turkey is brining, you can mix up the herb rub.
 I use a combination of both butter and olive oil, along with some garlic, lemon zest, herbs, and salt and pepper.

-When you’re ready to go, you’ll mix this mixture up and then use your hands to spread it all over the meat.
-The most important part is separating that skin on top without actually tearing it off.
-You’ll want to stick your hand in there (yes, it feels as gross as it sounds, but it’s worth it, I promise!) and stuff the rub everywhere.
-If you have any leftover herbs, toss them in the pan as well.
-I usually sprinkle a little extra salt and pepper on top for good measure.
+When you’re ready to go, you’ll use your hands to spread it all over the meat.
+The most important part is separating that skin on top without actually tearing it off so you can spread the butter mixture in between the turkey and the skin.
+You can gently use your hands (yes, it feels as gross as it sounds, but it’s worth it, I promise!) or the handle of a silicone spatula can sometimes work well.
+Take the butter mixture and rub it on all surfaces of your turkey.
+If you have any leftover herbs, you can add them to the pan as well.

 I’m not using a roasting pan here, but I do like to use onions and/or potatoes to lift the meat off the bottom of the pan.
 I slice an onion in thick chunks like this:

-You’ll roast it on high heat for a few minutes and then turn down the heat to finish cooking.
-Definitely use a digital thermometer to get the temperature right and don’t overcook it!
-I suggest basing a few times during the cooking process as well, to get that nice golden brown top.
+Use a digital thermometer to cook to temperature and avoid overcooking.
+I suggest basting a few times during the cooking process as well, to get that nice golden brown top.

-Let the meat sit for 5-10 minutes for the juiciest meat.
+Cover your pan with foil and let the meat sit for 5-10 minutes for the juices to redistribute.
 Then carve it off the bone and slice it up.

 The juices and drippings are SO flavorful, so they are good on their own, just drizzled over the meat, or you can use them and follow this tutorial for some killer homemade gravy.

 Try this out for thanksgiving, or for a nice dinner at home during the week.
-And if you DO want to cook the whole dang bird, definitely check out our very popular Thanksgiving turkey recipe, right here.Print
+And if you DO want to cook a whole turkey, definitely check out our very popular Thanksgiving turkey recipe, right here.Print

 An easy oven-roasted turkey breast basted in classic herbs.
 Perfect for family dinner, or a holiday meal when you don’t need the whole bird!